etiandre/etiandre.github.io/content/posts/kdenlive-audiowaveform/libav.md

     - Convert its sample format, if needed, and store the result in the buffer
     - Process the data

 Phew !
+Now that's out of the way, let's get into the details.

 ## Code walkthrough

-As libav is a C library, expect manual memory management, `goto`s and integer error codes.
-You have been warned!

 ### Initialization

 First, let's include and initialize all the `libav` structures we need.
-We also declare some variables to store information about the stream.
+We also declare some variables to store information about the stream later.

 ```c
 #include <stdio.h>